zac11/browser-use-demo-framework/README.md

 ## Running Tests

-After setting up the environment and activating the virtual environment, you can run the tests.
+After setting up the environment ,activating the virtual environment and adding the API keys, you can run the tests.

 ### Running a Single Test File